Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

  X. Should move interaction stuff out of Graph.cs

 EXTRA
- 1. display mean/median/mode
- 2. You can change the values of the bars and see the changes reflected
+ e2.
+You can change the values of the bars and see the changes reflected

 DONE
  1. Click and drag bar object